Guide to Master’s in Taxation

 • A completed application form – This form is provided by the school and will require you to list personal details such as your date of birth.

-• Application fee – Prepare to budget anywhere from $35 upwards per application
+• Application fee – Prepare to budget $35 or more per application.

-• Transcripts – Expect a small fee to have your alma mater send your transcripts to your preferred/safety programs.
+• Transcripts – Expect a small fee to have your alma mater send your transcripts to programs.
 Your transcripts will show if you meet the program’s minimum GPA requirement.

 • GMAT or GRE test scores – This can sometimes be waived depending on previous experience or professional accomplishments in your field

-• Letters of Recommendation – Be sure to give a month notice in advance at least and send thank you notes once you those letters have been sent to you or the institution.
+• Letters of Recommendation – Be sure to give one month’s notice in advance at least and send thank you notes once those letters have been sent to you or the institution.

 • Subject prerequisites – Some programs require prerequisites other than a degree.
-For example, an MS in Taxation may ask that on top of your bachelor’s degree in business, accounting or administration, you have completed certain courses such as Intermediate Accounting and Business Finance
+For example, an MS in Taxation may ask that on top of your bachelor’s degree in business, accounting or administration, you have completed certain courses in subjects such as intermediate accounting and business finance

 Before sending your applications, check average acceptance rates to see how you measure up to program standards.
 Always have preferred schools and a few safety schools on your list to increase your chance of being accepted to a program you are comfortable with.

 Lastly, be sure you apply to a program or school that is accredited.
-For those obtaining a law degree, the American Bar Association (ABA) is the accrediting board to look out for.
+For those obtaining a law degree, the American Bar Association (ABA) is the accrediting board.
 If your degree is offered through a business school, it will either be accredited by the Association to Advance Collegiate Schools of Business (AACSB) or Accreditation Council for Business Schools and Programs (ACBSP).
 Unsure of what type of accreditation your program has, regional or national?
 Use the Department of Education’s Database of Accredited Postsecondary Institutions and Programs to find out.

 Salary Outlook with a Degree in Tax Law

-Your degree in tax law may open up the door for you to work in a range of positions as previously discussed.
+Your degree in tax law may open up the door for you to work in a range of positions.
 Salary will not be the same across the board.
 Your location, years of experience, level of education, employer and specific job title could affect how much you earn.

-In May 2020, the median annual salary for accountants and auditors was $73,560, according to the Bureau of Labor Statistics.
-The top 10% of this working group earned more than $128,680.
-By contrast, median annual wages for financial examiners came to $81,430, still exceeding the national average for all occupations.
+In May 2023, the median annual salary for accountants and auditors was $83,250, according to the Bureau of Labor Statistics.
+The top 10% of this working group earned more than $137,280.
+By contrast, median annual wages for financial examiners came to $84,300, exceeding the national average for all occupations.

-If you want to work as a tax attorney or lawyer, you should know how much lawyers are making.
-The median salary for lawyers in the U.S. is $126,930, according to May 2020 BLS data.
+The median salary for lawyers in the U.S. is $145,760, according to May 2023 BLS data.
 The BLS also found that salary changes from industry to industry.

 Federal Government